make-demo-learn-math/make-demo-learn-math.github.io/doc/Presentation.md

 # Did we learn anything?

 - We learned that:
-  - A poor pseudorandom number generator can produce sequences that contain undesirable patterns, but that the spectral test can help identify this problem
+  - The output of a poorly-chosen pseudorandom number generator can contain undesirable patterns which are difficult to see just by inspectiion, but that the spectral test helps to identify this problem
-  - If we ever need a seedable generator in HTML5, we can use one based on the constants recommended by Park and Miller
+  - JavaScript's generator has no way to set the seed, but we can implement a seedable generator in JavaScript based on the constants recommended by Park and Miller
-  - To understand vector and quaternion math it sometimes helps to start in 2D before trying to generalize it to 3D
+  - When working with 3D vectors and rotations, sometimes it helps to start in 2D before trying to generalize to 3D
-  - Lerp is a fast approximation to Slerp and is easier to implement correctly
+  - Quaternion Nlerp is a fast approximation to Slerp which is easy to implement